 "The idea of going to Michigan came from an acquaintance who worked in a grocery store and had been at the University for one year.
 The tuition was within reason, if one saved for a couple of years, but the thing that clinched it was the Hopwood Awards...The idea that a University cared that much about writing made it necessary to go there."

-- Authur Miller (who in 1936 won a Hopwood Award worth $250, enough to pay his tuition at the time
+- Arthur Miller (who won a Hopwood Award worth $250, enough in 1936 to pay his tuition)

 Established in 1931, thanks to a generous bequest from Avery Hopwood, a Michigan alum (class of 1905) and one of the most popular dramatists of the Jazz Age, Hopwood Awards in fiction, poetry, drama, and non-fiction have been made to more than three thousand gifted recipients, amoung them Arthur Miller, Betty Smith, Mary Gaitskill, Robert Hayden, Lawrence Kasdan, Edmund White and Jesmyn Ward, winners of Pulitzer Prizes and National Book Awards and the authors of such varied works as Death of a Salesman, A Tree Grows in Brooklyn and Raiders of the Lost Ark.